Fmelle/PatRec/README.md

 - Extracted set of sample users (non-elite) into _user_reduced_sample__test.json (2014 users) -- Can be used for testing
 - Extracted top 50 reviewers into _user_reduced_top50.json

-TODO: Expand Users by mapping Restaurant_Info->Reviews->Users

 TODO v2.0
 =========
-- (IMPORTANT - FRITZ) Get user vector with restaurant types {  }
+- (UPDATED -- see below) Get user vector with restaurant types
 - (DONE) Expand restaurant information with Price Range, Geograpich Information, Average stars (Baseline/Restaurant Prior) -- REMARK: Added to new file .._mapping_ext.csv for visual validation with old file -- Difference: Switched user_id and business_id columns while still sorted by restaurants
 - (DONE) Predict Rating -> Only for selected user
 - (DONE) Add prediction baseline where predicted user rating is just restaurant avg